-sccs@csa.gov.sq
+sccs@csa.gov.sg

 - b.
-The sponsor for an IT product shall submit to the Evaluation Authority the application package, which at least consists of: - The Certification Application Form (CAF), duly signed by the CCTL, the Sponsor, and the developer (where the sponsor is not the developer) - ii.
+The sponsor for an IT product shall submit to the Evaluation Authority the application package, which at least consists of: - i.
+The Certification Application Form (CAF), duly signed by the CCTL, the Sponsor, and the developer (where the sponsor is not the developer) - ii.
 An ST prepared in accordance with the requirements set out in the CC Part 1; - iii.
 A provisional Evaluation Work Plan (EWP), outlining the evaluation tasks to be performed according to the CC CEM and a timeline.
 As a general rule, an evaluation project at EAL 2 or equivalent (based on the assurance activities defined in the cPP) should not take longer than 6 months to complete; - iv.
-A preliminary assessment by the CCTL on the ST and the sufficiency of the evidences provided.
-The assessment shall cover the key criteria for ASE to a suitable level of detail and shall provide information about potential or actual concerns about the project, staff, TOE and/or the sufficiency of the evidences.
-The assessment shall also highlight the CCTL's assessment on the applicability of any Supporting Documents2; - v.
+A Preliminary Assessment Report (PAR) is completed by the CCTL with evidence provided.
+The assessment shall also provide information about potential or actual concerns about the project, staff, TOE and/or the sufficiency of the evidences.
+The assessment shall also highlight the CCTL's assessment on the applicability of any Supporting Documents; - v.
 For software TOE, the binary shall be provided to the Evaluation Authority; - vi.
-The Impact Analysis Report, if the application is meant for Assurance Continuity.
+The Impact Analysis Report, if the application is meant for Assurance Continuity; - vii.
+Administration and user documents required for installing, configuring and using the TOE; - viii.
+Operational documents needed for delivery, configuration, start-up and operation.